Advice

 The Role of a Full-Service Wedding Planner

 “A full-service wedding planner takes care of the wedding from beginning to end.
-This includes creating a wedding concept and design, recommending vendors and venues, scheduling meetings with vendors, as well as booking vendors, managing the budget, assisting with hotel bookings for guests, booking and assisting with rehearsal dinner, running the rehearsal, and handling the day-of coordination, and many more things.
-A day-of coordinator coordinates the details and logistics of the wedding day and ensures that everything comes together exactly as planned.
-They are the point of contact for vendors, they will create a timeline and a layout and oversee the day-of timeline.
-Usually, a day-of coordinator starts to work with a couple around six weeks before the wedding.” -Kelci Zicconi, Owner, Kelci Leigh Events
+This includes creating a wedding concept and a design portfolio, recommending vendors, attending and assisting with venue selections, scheduling meetings with vendors, as well as booking vendors, managing the budget, assisting with hotel bookings for guests, booking and assisting with rehearsal dinner, running the rehearsal, handling the day-of coordination, and so much more!
+We are there to hold your hand and assist you with exactly what you want us to handle.
+Wedding planning is essentially a part-time job for most couples; if they don't want to feel that additional pressure and stress; a full-service planner is exactly what you need!” -Kelci Zicconi, Owner, Kelci Leigh Events

 “If you have a busy personal or professional schedule, then full-service wedding planning is a great option for you.
 There are much fewer limitations within this level of service, as the planner takes on the full responsibility of all of the planning of the wedding.
 It can take an additional 10-20 hours a week to plan a wedding, so a couple must ask themselves, do they have the time to take on the time equivalent of a part-time job?
 And, being available during business hours will also need to be required as multiple emails, phone calls, and meetings will need to take place during the week, during the typical 9-5 hours.
 Wedding vendors are very busy on the weekends doing events, so they will do most of their ‘office work' and meetings during the week, and most of them have very limited availability during the weeknights, as they have families themselves.” -Staci Mandikas, Owner, UNIQUE Weddings + Events